bronze is an alloy of

 Types of Bronze Alloys

-Bronze is an invaluable alloy, and is crafted diversely to suit various needs.
+Bronze is an alloy of Copper & Tin and is crafted diversely to suit various needs.
 While predominantly copper-based, its composition varies based on the intended application.
-The most prevalent bronze alloys encompass aluminum bronze, phosphor bronze, silicone bronze, nickel brass, and copper-nickel.
+The most prevalent bronze alloys encompass aluminum bronze, phosphor bronze, silicon bronze, nickel brass, and copper-nickel.

 Aluminum Bronze: